Name says it...

-Commands and Queries have been pals since the term CQRS was introduced.
+Commands and Queries have been pals for a long time now.
 There's a basic difference between them - commands modify the data, and queries retrieve the data.
 They are put together in the context of the Responsibility Segregation because you should avoid mixing the two.
-This applies to all levels of architectures - in code you should not mix these two within a single method, and in distributed applications you should not mix a data retrieval with data modifications.
+This applies to all levels of architectures - in code you should not mix these two within a single method (CQS), and in distributed applications you should not mix a data retrieval with data modifications (CQRS).

 Very important distinguishing factor between Commands and Events is their target of interest.
 Command is oriented towards the party that can process it, while Event is oriented towards the party that produced it.
 In other words, a specific Command, regardless of who asked for it, will always be processed in the same exact way; probably that's why it makes sense to think about the command handler as one thing, and not many variations.
 A specific event, regardless of how it's being handled and by whom, will always mean the same thing; probably that's why it makes sense to associate an event with just one particular 'maneuver' of the system or the application.